Gottfried Reinhold Treviranus (politician): Party politician (1924 to 1930)

-In 1924, Treviranus was elected for the German National People's Party (DNVP) to the Reichstag.
+Having already joined the Stahlhelm, in 1924 Treviranus was elected for the German National People's Party (DNVP) to the Reichstag.
 From 1925 to 1929 he also was a member of the Landtag of the Free State of Lippe and served as the head of the DNVP's parliamentary group there.
+It was largely due to his influence that the DNVP served in government after the December 1924 election.

-As a representative of the moderate wing of the DNVP, he rejected the extreme right led by Alfred Hugenberg who became party president in 1928.
+As a representative of the moderate wing of the DNVP, he rejected the views extreme right of the DNVP, led by Alfred Hugenberg who became party chairman in 1928.
+Treviranus had long disliked Hugenberg due to Hugenberg's anti-catholicism, social darwinism, and his refusal to work with more moderate parties.
+And once Hugenberg became chairman of the DNVP in October 1928 conflict became inevitable.
 In the summer of 1929, Treviranus together with Hans Schlange-Schöningen was one of two prominent DNVP Reichstag deputies who resigned from the party's caucus in protest against the Young Plan referendum bill which they called irresponsible in the extreme, to be joined shortly afterwards by the former chairman Kuno von Westarp and another 20 DNVP Reichstag members leaving the party and forming the more moderate Conservative People's Party (KVP).

 Treviranus politically supported a center-right government coalition.
 His goal was to align the KVP coalition with the moderate right.
 The center-right alliance should conduct comprehensive reforms.
 With this objective, Treviranus had built close relationships and had good contacts.

 Treviranus played a significant role in the development of Brüning's government in March 1930.
 In December 1929, he had participated in preliminary discussions with Brüning, Kurt von Schleicher, Defence Minister Wilhelm Groener and President Hindenburg's head of office Otto Meissner, at the home of his national conservative party friend Friedrich Wilhelm Freiherr von Willisen.
 Hindenburg gave Brüning the task of forming a cabinet that would govern without the Social Democrats (SPD).